 - Community (S-needs your love label) issues are those that we will not work on ourselves.
 These issues need pull requests from the community to be solved.
 Look at this column to find spots to contribute to. - Blocked (S-blocked label) issues are waiting for something, like a change in an upstream project or a feedback from another developer.
 A B- label may provide additional clue why the issue is blocked.
 Blocked issues may also appear in the backlog, but in this column we actively seek to remove the blockers and move the issue to Ready. - In Ready (S-ready label) we keep issues that we are ready to work on.
 This includes bugs which we can reproduce and fix, and pull requests that were reviewed and are ready to be merged now.
-Look at this column to see what's coming next to Flycheck. - When we start to work on an issue it moves into In Progress (S-in progress label). - Open pull requests, whether from contributors or core developers, start in the S-to review column for review by maintainers.
-Once review is complete we will either merge the pull request and thus move it to Done, or move the issue back to S-in progress if the pull request still needs work. - Eventually issues move into Done when they are closed.
+Look at this column to see what's coming next to Flycheck. - When we start to work on an issue it moves into In Progress (S-in progress label). - To review (S-to review label) holds pull requests and patches which need review by maintainers.
+All pull requests, whether from developers or external contributors start here.
+Once a review is complete we will either merge the pull request and thus move it to Done, or move the issue back to S-in progress if the pull request still needs work. - Eventually issues move into Done when they are closed.